R4DDER5/CZ/project-scope.md

   * Candidate Auditing

 #### Client Portals
-This will be the client portal text
+The website will provide a portal recruitment solution for multiple clients.
+Candidates will access the via the relevant client template.

+Custom URLS

+Branding and CSS

+Javascript

 #### Candidate Forms